Study: Personalized vaccines may help pancreatic cancer treatment

 Pancreatic Cancer Vaccine Shows Promise in Small Initial Trial This article rates 2.5 out of 5 stars

 - Receive treatment from a team of healthcare professionals that includes a variety of experts in cancer care, genetics, mental health, nutrition and management of side effects.
-These experts are more likely to be found at large cancer centers that have a lot of experience in treating pancreatic cancer.
+These experts are more likely to be found at large cancer centers that have extensive experience treating pancreatic cancer.

 - Make sure you have had the following tests: